frontenddogma/web-development-glossary/manuscript/s.md

 : → Crawler

 Splash screen
 : A graphical control element consisting of a window containing an image, a logo, and the current version of the software.
 A splash screen usually appears while a game or program is launching.
 A splash page can also be an introductory page on a website.
-A splash screen may cover the entire screen or web page; or may simply be a rectangle near the center of the screen or page.
-The splash screens of operating systems and some applications that expect to be run in full screen usually cover the entire screen.
-On websites, splash screens are in most cases considered an anti-pattern.&nbsp;[†](#w-splash-screen)
+A splash screen may cover the entire screen or web page, but it may also be a rectangle near the center of the screen or page.
+The splash screens of operating systems and applications that expect to be run in full screen usually cover the entire screen.
+On websites, splash pages are considered an anti-pattern.&nbsp;[†](#w-splash-screen)

 Spoofing
 : A situation in which a person or program successfully identifies as another by falsifying data, to gain an illegitimate advantage.&nbsp;[†](#w-spoofing)